Moonpig/tech-test-dotnet-backend/readme.md

 Make commits where you feel appropriate to make it easier for the assessor to understand your thought process.

-Please email you solution and answers in a .zip to engineering-recruitment@moonpig.com when complete.
+When complete please upload your solution and answers in a .zip to the google drive link provided to you by the recruiter.

 ---